About Us - Jet Age Museum, Gloucestershire

 The organisation is, and always has been, staffed entirely by volunteers with around 170 freely giving their time to share a passion for aviation with our visitors or in supporting roles behind the scenes.

-To build on the Museum’s initial success the Charity’s Trustees recognised that our facilities need to expand and planning approval has been obtained for our Phase 2 building.
+To build on the Museum’s initial success the Charity’s Trustees recognised that our facilities need to expand and planning approval was obtained for our Phase 2 building.
+This became a reality in 2019 but is still being fitted out.

 The long-term project is to provide a new engineering workshop, additional archive and display space and a classroom and audio-visual theatre.